Quantum Walker in Presence of a Moving Detector: Results

 \subsection{Probability distribution ratio for $x \neq x_D$}

 Now let us try to see what happens for other sites $x \neq x_D$.
 It is clear that when we consider infinite jump the behavior of the walk will be similar to QQW.
 In Fig. \ref{r_variation} (a) it is shown.
 The ratio of the occupation probabilities $\frac{f_{ns}(x_D+r)}{f_{\infty}(x_D+r)}$ show some interesting behavior as follows: \begin{itemize} \item For $r<0$, several peaks are observed with the peak values much greater than $1$.
 For large negative $r$, the ratio is $1$ implies that the MDQW and IW behave there in the same way. \item for $r>0$, $\frac{f_{ns}(x_D+r)}{f_{\infty}(x_D+r)}$ goes to zero at a finite value of $r$.
 The decay is smooth for large values of $n$ whatever be the value of $s$.
 For large $n$ and small $s$ the ratio drops off sharply close to $r=0$.
 For small $n$, however, the decay is dependent on $s$.
 When $s$ is small, its behavior resembles any high $n$ behavior as shown in Fig. \ref{r_variation} (b), but for high $s$, the decay is accompanied by small oscillations.
-Even when the hop is not infinite but as large as $30S$, the behavior is same as IJ as is shown in the \ref{r_variation} (d) plot. \end{itemize}
+Even when the hop is not infinite but as large as $30S$, the behavior is the same as IJ as is shown in the \ref{r_variation} (d) plot. \end{itemize}

 As is evident from Fig. \ref{r_variation} (a), (b), (d) that fixing $s$ and changing $n$ would lead to a shift in the position of the peaks and would also lead to a change in their heights.
 For small $s$, the effect over the height is not prominent.
-As we start increasing $n$, at the beginning the effect of shift is strong but when $n$ is large enough the position of peaks become somewhat fixed.
-Keeping $n$ fixed and changing $s$ affect mostly the peak height of the first peaks although their positions do not change, except from some broadening.
+As we start increasing $n$, at the beginning the effect of shift is strong but when $n$ is large enough the position of peaks becomes somewhat fixed.
+Keeping $n$ fixed and changing $s$ affect mostly the peak heights of the first peaks although their positions do not change, except from some broadening as in seen in Fig. \ref{r_variation} (c).
 The approximate form of the function can be written as:

 The corresponding parameters are shown in Table \ref{table1}.

 As there is variation in $r$, it is important to study the correlation of occupation probabilities in $r$.
 The correlations for MDQW and IW are defined as: